-C [Battery usable] means the usable (i.e. ‘net’) traction battery capacity in kWh
+C [Battery usable] means the usable (i.e. ‘net’) traction battery energy in kWh

 CL [Battery] means the average battery cycle life – number of full charge/discharge cycles (within the usable capacity)

 A [Lifetime] means the vehicle lifetime activity (in km).
 Note: As a sensitivity it is recommended to also explore the potential number of replacements needed based on the warrantied number of km for the battery (where this is present).